-and I am able to discuss any concerns that I may have with them.
+and I able to discuss any concerns that I may have with them.

-I know that further guidance, together with copies of the policies mentioned above, are available on the School's shared drive and from the school office as well as electronically by request.
+I know that further guidance, together with copies of the policies mentioned above, are available in the staff room and on the school's website and on request from the admin office.